• Skip to main content

 This ingredient is often found in Middle Eastern recipes and can be commonly found at Middle Eastern markets or shops, on Amazon and at local culinary store.

-If I can’t find orange blossom water, what can I use as a substitute?
+What can I use as a substitute?

 While orange blossom water has a unique flavor that can be difficult to recreate, if you can't get your hands on any, finely grated orange rind can be used as a close substitute.

-Is orange extract the same as orange blossom water?
+Is orange extract the same?

 No. Where orange extract is made from orange fruit, orange blossom water is made from the petals of the orange tree.
 Substituting orange extract for orange blossom water will not produce the same flavor.